-- 3. For Systems greater than 24 zones up to 48 zones: Weathermatic, SmartLine Solar System 48 Zones; model SLSO LAR-48.
-Description: - A. Exterior Control Enclosures: NEMA 250, Type 4, weatherproof, with locking cover and two matching keys; include provision for grounding. - 1) Body Material: powder coated metal enclosure with matching pedestal. - 2) Mounting: Freestanding type for concrete base. - B. Control Transformer: 24-V secondary, with primary fuse. - C. Timing Device: Adjustable, 24-hour, 14-day clock, with automatic operations to skip operation any day in timer period, to operate every other day, or to operate two or more times daily. - 1) Manual or Semiautomatic Operation: Allows this mode without disturbing preset automatic operation. - 2) Nickel-Cadmium Battery and Trickle Charger: Automatically powers timing device during power outages. - 3) Surge Protection: Metal-oxide-varistor type on each station and primary power. - D. Moisture Sensor: Adjustable from one to seven days, to shut off water flow during rain. - E. SmartLink Aircard: Shall be model as manufactured by Weathermatic Sprinkler Division of Telsco Industries.
+- 1. Exterior Control Enclosures: NEMA 250, Type 4, weatherproof, with locking cover and two matching keys; include provision for grounding. - A. Body Material: powder coated, color RAL 8028, metal enclosure with matching pedestal. - B. Mounting: Freestanding type for concrete base. - 2.
+Control Transformer: 24-V secondary, with primary fuse. - 3.
+Timing Device: Adjustable, 24-hour, 14-day clock, with automatic operations to skip operation any day in timer period, to operate every other day, or to operate two or more times daily. - 4.
+Moisture Sensor: Adjustable from one to seven days, to shut off water flow during rain. - 5.
+SmartLink Aircard: Shall be model as manufactured by Weathermatic Sprinkler Division of Telsco Industries.
 Package to be available with flow monitoring by amending the model to include FLOW.
-AIRCARDS must be compatible for use with SmartLine irrigation controls. - F. Flow Sensor: Tee Type PVC Flow Sensor, the flow sensor shall consist of a custom molded tee shaped body with socket ends conforming to PVC pipe dimensions, a flow sensor housing containing the electronic circuitry and carrying the spinning impeller and a retaining nut, compatible with controller. - G. Wiring: UL 493, Type UF multiconductor, with solid-copper conductors; insulated cable; suitable for direct burial. - H. Feeder-Circuit Cables: No. 12 AWG minimum, between building and controllers. - I. Low-Voltage, Branch-Circuit Cables: No. 14 AWG minimum, between controllers and automatic control valves; color-coded different from feeder-circuit-cable jacket color; with jackets of different colors for multiple-cable installation in same trench. - J. Splicing Materials: Manufacturer's packaged kit consisting of insulating, spring-type connector or crimped joint and epoxy resin moisture seal; suitable for direct burial. - 4.
-For Systems up to 24 zones: Weathermatic, Smartline model SL1624.
-Description: - A. Exterior Control Enclosures: NEMA 250, Type 4, weatherproof, with locking cover and two matching keys; include provision for grounding. - 1) Body Material: powder coated metal enclosure with matching pedestal - 2) Mounting: Freestanding type for concrete base - B. Control Transformer: 24-V secondary, with primary fuse. - C. Timing Device: Adjustable, 24-hour, 14-day clock, with automatic operations to skip operation any day in timer period, to operate every other day, or to operate two or more times daily. - 1) Manual or Semiautomatic Operation: Allows this mode without disturbing preset automatic operation. - 2) Nickel-Cadmium Battery and Trickle Charger: Automatically powers timing device during power outages. - 3) Surge Protection: Metal-oxide-varistor type on each station and primary power. - D. Moisture Sensor: Adjustable from one to seven days, to shut off water flow during rain. - E. SmartLink Aircard: Shall be model as manufactured by Weathermatic Sprinkler Division of Telsco Industries.
+AIRCARDS must be compatible for use with SmartLine irrigation controls. - 6.
+Flow Sensor: Tee Type PVC Flow Sensor, the flow sensor shall consist of a custom molded tee shaped body with socket ends conforming to PVC pipe dimensions, a flow sensor housing containing the electronic circuitry and carrying the spinning impeller and a retaining nut, compatible with controller. - 7.
+Wiring: Two-wire conductors, Install using WLWIRE122-XXXX or SL-WIRE142-XXXX as indicated, manufactured by Weathermatic; insulated cable; suitable for direct burial. - 8.
+Feeder-Circuit Cables: No. 12 AWG minimum, between building and controllers. - 9.
+Splicing Materials: Manufacturer's packaged kit consisting of insulating, spring-type connector or crimped joint and epoxy resin moisture seal; suitable for direct burial.

+4.30.60.4: For Systems up to 24 zones: Weathermatic, Smartline model SL1624.

+- 1. Exterior Control Enclosures: NEMA 250, Type 4, weatherproof, with locking cover and two matching keys; include provision for grounding. - A. Body Material: powder coated, color RAL 8028, metal enclosure with matching pedestal - B. Mounting: Freestanding type for concrete base - 2.
+Control Transformer: 24-V secondary, with primary fuse. - 3.
+Timing Device: Adjustable, 24-hour, 14-day clock, with automatic operations to skip operation any day in timer period, to operate every other day, or to operate two or more times daily. - 4.
+Moisture Sensor: Adjustable from one to seven days, to shut off water flow during rain. - 5.
+SmartLink Aircard: Shall be model as manufactured by Weathermatic Sprinkler Division of Telsco Industries.
 Package to be available with flow monitoring by amending the model to include FLOW.
-AIRCARDS must be compatible for use with SmartLine irrigation controls. - F. Flow Sensor: Tee Type PVC Flow Sensor, the flow sensor shall consist of a custom molded tee shaped body with socket ends conforming to PVC pipe dimensions, a flow sensor housing containing the electronic circuitry and carrying the spinning impeller and a retaining nut, compatible with controller. - G. Wiring: UL 493, Type UF multiconductor, with solid-copper conductors; insulated cable; suitable for direct burial. - H. Feeder-Circuit Cables: No. 12 AWG minimum, between building and controllers. - I. Low-Voltage, Branch-Circuit Cables: No. 14 AWG minimum, between controllers and automatic control valves; color-coded different from feeder-circuit-cable jacket color; with jackets of different colors for multiple-cable installation in same trench. - J. Splicing Materials: Manufacturer's packaged kit consisting of insulating, spring-type connector or crimped joint and epoxy resin moisture seal; suitable for direct burial. - 5.
-For Weathermatic systems in a solar application: - A. Solar Battery Assembly shall be model SOLARBATT-48 as assembled by Weathermatic Sprinkler Division of Telsco Industries, or approved equal. - Construction: SOLARBATT-48 shall be an American made GEL maintenance free deep cycle battery.
-The GEL battery case shall be a shock absorbent thick wall polypropylene.
-The charging grid shall be a high purity lead calcium-tin alloy.
-The battery shall be non-spillable and be a recombination reaction (recombinant battery) which prevents escape of hydrogen and oxygen gases.
-The battery may be operated in virtually any position except upside-down.
+AIRCARDS must be compatible for use with SmartLine irrigation controls. - 6.
+Flow Sensor: Tee Type PVC Flow Sensor, the flow sensor shall consist of a custom molded tee shaped body with socket ends conforming to PVC pipe dimensions, a flow sensor housing containing the electronic circuitry and carrying the spinning impeller and a retaining nut, compatible with controller. - 7.
+Wiring: UL 493, Type UF multiconductor, with solid-copper conductors; insulated cable; suitable for direct burial. - 8.
+Feeder-Circuit Cables: No. 12 AWG minimum, between building and controllers. - 9.
+Low-Voltage, Branch-Circuit Cables: No. 14 AWG minimum, between controllers and automatic control valves; color-coded different from feeder-circuit-cable jacket color; with jackets of different colors for multiple-cable installation in same trench. - 10.
+Splicing Materials: Manufacturer's packaged kit consisting of insulating, spring-type connector or crimped joint and epoxy resin moisture seal; suitable for direct burial.